Dr Thomas A Hughes

 My work involves close collaboration with staff at the Leeds NHS Trusts, including surgeons, oncologists, radiologists, pathologists and immunologists.
 This underpins my research by allowing access to clinical tissue and data, and translational of findings into the clinic.
 I also collaborate closely with engineers and chemists on the development of nanomedicine approaches for drug delivery and novel therapeutics.

-Current Hughes group: Arindam Pramanik (post-doc), Stacey Jones (clinical fellow), Caroline Strachan (clinical fellow).
+Current Hughes group: Arindam Pramanik (post-doc), Stacey Jones (clinical fellow), Sophie Hebden (MSc student)

-Researchers co-supervised by Hughes: Muna Al-Jabri (PI: Lucy Stead), Sam Hutchinson (PI: James Thorne), Alex Websdale (PI: James Thorne), Priscilia Lianto (PI: James Thorne), Yazan Khaled (PI: David Jayne), Dagmara Kobza-Mroczkowska (PI: Paul Beales), Cheng Cheng (PI: Olivier Cayre), Noha Gwili (University of Alexandria, Egypt)
+Researchers co-supervised by Hughes: Muna Al-Jabri (PI: Lucy Stead), Alex Websdale (PI: James Thorne), Priscilia Lianto (PI: James Thorne), Mengfan Xu (PI: James Thorne), Dagmara Kobza-Mroczkowska (PI: Paul Beales), Cheng Cheng (PI: Olivier Cayre), Daniel Williams (PI: Olivier Cayre),

-Hughes group alumni: Waleed Al Amri (PhD with TAH, now senior scientist Royal Hospital, Muscat, Oman), Robyn Broad (PhD with TAH, now scientist at Adaptimmune), James Thorne (post-doc with TAH, now group leader in Leeds), Baek Kim (MD with TAH, now consultant breast surgeon), Rebecca Millian-Slater (MD with TAH, now consultant pathologist), Eldo Verghese (PhD with TAH, now consultant pathologist), Vicky Cookson (post-doc with TAH, now senior post-doc Sheffield), Laura Smith (post-doc with TAH, then group leader in Leeds), Brian Hogan (MD with TAH, now consultant breast surgeon)
+Hughes group alumni: Waleed Al Amri (PhD with TAH, now senior scientist Royal Hospital, Muscat, Oman), Robyn Broad (PhD with TAH, now scientist at Adaptimmune), James Thorne (post-doc with TAH, now Associate Prof in Leeds), Baek Kim (MD with TAH, now consultant breast surgeon), Rebecca Millian-Slater (MD with TAH, now consultant pathologist), Eldo Verghese (PhD with TAH, now consultant pathologist), Vicky Cookson (post-doc with TAH, now senior post-doc Sheffield), Laura Smith (post-doc with TAH, then group leader in Leeds), Brian Hogan (MD with TAH, now consultant breast surgeon), Noha Gwili (MD with TAH, now Assistant Lecturer at University of Alexandria)

 - BA Hons